KrishnaChaitanya16/MosipDecode2025/README.md

 2. **Selecting the Optimal OCR Model**:
- -**The Challenge**: Our initial choice, TrOCR, performed well with Latin scripts but struggled with accuracy on our specific test data, especially with non-Latin languages.
+ -**The Challenge**: Our initial choice, TrOCR, performed well with Latin scripts but struggled with accuracy on our specific test data, especially with poor quality images.

 -**The Solution**:We created a benchmark set of 50 images of varying quality (different resolutions, lighting conditions, and languages) and measured the accuracy of both TrOCR and PHOCR.
 The results are shown in the graph below.